Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 └──────────────────┘     │
                          │
-┌┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┐     │   (B is now orphaned, A skips over it) ┆  tcache_entry B  ┆     │
+┌┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┄┐     │   (B is now orphaned, A skips over it) ┆  TCACHE_entry B  ┆     │
 ├──────────────────┤     │
 │    next: NULL    │     │
 ├──────────────────┤     │